UptimeVentures/www/content/posts/2018/03/designing-in-the-open/index.md

 ## Implementing Open Design

 Several weeks ago, as I planned the redesign (and ultimate completion) of this site, Tom Dale, a recognized engineering prognosticator, posed an [unexpectedly controversial question.][tom-dale-q] He asks, "Can we agree, in 2018, human readable 'view source' is a constraint the web can discard?"
-I've explored this question at length myself while adopting modern web development practices over the last five years, and finally arrived at the conclusion we not only can, but should.
+I've explored this question at length myself while adopting modern development practices over the last five years, and finally arrived at the conclusion we not only can, but should.

 To be clear, neither of us advocate removing the web platform's standard ability to inspect application state at runtime; far from it.
 Much of the web has always operated on text-based protocols, but as concerns for network reliability and performance take center stage, [binary formats are stepping in to aid distribution.][wasm]